-As required under Nasdaq Stock Market, LLC ("Nasdaq") rules, a majority of the members of a listed company's board of directors must qualify as "independent," as affirmatively determined by the board of Governance Guidelines.
-Corporate which are available (investors.crossfirstbankshares.com), mirror this requirement.
+As required under Nasdaq Stock Market, LLC ("Nasdaq") rules, a majority of the members of a listed company's board of directors must qualify as "independent," as affirmatively determined by the board of directors.
+Our Corporate Governance Guidelines, which are available on our website (investors.crossfirstbankshares.com), mirror this requirement.
 Our committee charters also require that each of the Audit Committee, Compensation Committee, Nominating Committee and Risk Committee be comprised of independent directors.